-An effluent flow of 13 L/s from the Manaia oxidation pond-wetlands system was estimated at the time of this mid tide survey under light showery conditions following recent wet weather.
-Relatively clear, uncoloured conditions were observed in the moderate flow of the receiving waters above the discharge outfall prior to the slightly turbid, pale green flow below the outfall dispersing across the rocky shore and entering the cloudy, grey coastal seawater.
-No 'sewage fungus' was observed on the stream bed over the short distance below the outfall prior to the cliffs under moderate flow conditions although a darkish, slimy film was recorded on the bed of the effluent outlet channel.
+An effluent flow of 12 L/s from the Manaia oxidation pond-wetlands system was estimated at the time of this mid tide survey under fine weather conditions following recent wet weather.
+Relatively clear, uncoloured conditions were observed in the moderate flow of the receiving waters above the discharge outfall prior to the slightly turbid, pale green flow below the outfall dispersing across the rocky shore and entering the slightly cloudy, green coastal seawater.
+No 'sewage fungus' was observed on the stream bed over the short distance below the outfall prior to the cliffs under moderate flow conditions.